EnigmaCurry/EnigmaCurry-vcv-pack/README.md

 ![Latch](screenshots/Latch.png)

-Here is a simple example, where Latch transforms any set of triggers into a persistent ON/OFF gate:
+Here is a simple example, where Latch transforms any pair of triggers into a persistent ON/OFF gate:

 ![Latch ON/OFF](screenshots/LatchOnOff.png)